mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 But how can you practice egolessness?
 Dogen Zen Master says, if you really simply forget your body and mind, you should throw away yourself into the heart of Buddha.
 That means, you should throw yourself away to something.
 That "to something" is, to your object.
 But this object is not any object, this is the house of the Buddha.

-So ... first of all, if you want to deal with this book, you have to throw away yourself into this book.
+So ... first of all, if you want to deal with this book [for example], you have to throw away yourself into this book.
 But this object is not the book.
 This book is Buddha.
 So, to throw away yourself into this book means, throw away yourself into the house of Buddha.
 That means, deal with the book, as well as dealing with your life.
 So, you can deal with this book with compassion.
 It's really compassion; you can deal with it.
 At that time, the book really teaches you something.

 ##### 51:42

 So that is egolessness.
 And also, at that time, if you throw away yourself, your body and mind, into the house of the Buddha, at that time, Dogen Zen Master says, "When function comes from the direction of the Buddha, and you go in accord with it, then there's no strength needed and no thought expended.
 Free from birth and death, you become Buddha.
 Then there can be no obstacle in any man's mind."
-At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing original nature of existence.
+At that time, it means, if you throw away yourself into the house of Buddha, that is nothing but expressing [the] original nature of existence.
 Very natural.
 Simultaneous.

 ##### 52:56

 So, there is zazen.
 Zazen and you: if you see [them] separately, that is a situation [in] which you can create discrimination world, dualistic world.
 Zazen and you: "I like zazen," "I don't like zazen," whatever you say, that is dualistic world.
-So first of all, you have to make arrangement, zazen and you, circumstances and sensory world; you have to arrange all things.
+So first of all, you have to make arrangement, [of] zazen and you, circumstances and sensory world; you have to arrange all things.
 And then, at that time, if you arrange all circumstances, I told you before: and then, you should take care of zazen.
 With egolessness.

 ##### 54:00